erikringsmuth/app-router/README.md

 <app-route path="/customer/:customerId" import="/pages/customer-page.html" [element="customer-page"]></app-route>
 ```

-Set the `element` attribute if the element name is different than the file name.
+You only need to set the `element` attribute if the element's name is different than the file name.

 #### pre-loaded custom element
 Include the `element="element-name"` attribute on the route to use a pre-loaded custom element.
 This is how you use bundled (vulcanized) custom elements.